 Numerous interpretive activities are available to school groups and park visitors, including guided walks and kayak/canoe trips.
 Kayaking and canoeing are good ways to explore the Savannas, water levels permitting.
-The launching area is located .75 miles from the Education Center and affords visitors easy access to the basin marsh.
+A launching area is located .75 miles from the Education Center and affords visitors easy access to the basin marsh.
+A second launching area is located at the Evans Creek area on U.S. 1, offering visitors access to North Fork of the St. Lucie River.
 A small picnic pavilion and environmentally-friendly restroom are located nearby.
-For additional information, or to reserve a tour, please call the Education Center at (772) 398-2779.
+For additional information, or to reserve a tour, please call the Education Center at 772-398-2779.